LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 With a timeline of your code's state, your version control system can:

-- help you figure out where bugs were introduced
+- help you figure out where bugs were introduced.
-- make it easier to collaborate with other coders
+- make it easier to collaborate with other coders.
 - keep your experimental code away from your stable, working code.
 - do much, much more than three things.